How does Radix work differ from traditional psychotherapy?

 We combine verbal and cognitive work with physical exercises, positions, and exploration, to identify what’s going on at the moment and then how to move it more deeply and naturally.
 The work is experiential: the client does it in session, as well as talking about it.

-As an example, think of a person who hasn’t cried in 25 years.
-They will typically be rigidly tight in all the musculature associated with crying (and breathing): eye area, jaw/mouth, throat/neck, shoulders, chest, back, diaphragm.
-We would begin with helping to relax at the top (eye/scalp) and when feeling/energy can move there, continuing on to the mouth, etc., always integrating as we work downwards.
-Over time the person will be able to have a more full-body expression of sadness.
+As an example, think of a person who does not find much pleasure in life, but who also hasn’t cried in 25 years.
+They are likely to be rigidly tight in all the musculature associated with crying (and breathing): eye area, jaw/mouth, throat/neck, shoulders, chest, back, diaphragm.
+We might begin with helping to relax at the top of the body (eyes/scalp) and when feeling/energy can move there, continuing on to the mouth, etc., always integrating as we work downwards.
+Over time the person will be able to have a more full-body expression of sadness, and additionally will be able to feel more pleasure in their day to day life.

-As an example of the “overwhelmed” type of person, think of someone who goes into overwhelming rage when their 3-year-old defies them.
-We would work with reality grounding, physically and cognitively, and breathing awareness to avoid escalation, and ways to keep centered and in contact while not raging; and also helping with fuller and more focused expression of anger in safer or more appropriate ways.
+As an example of the “overwhelmed” type of person, think of someone who goes into overwhelming rage when their 3-year-old child defies them.
+A Radix practitioner might work with reality grounding, physically and cognitively, and breathing awareness to avoid escalation, and ways to keep centered and in contact while not raging; and also helping with fuller and more focused expression of anger in safer or more appropriate ways.

 Are specific feelings held in specific muscles?

-There are general truths about which feelings tend to be held in which parts of the body.
-However each person is unique, and it’s not possible to say how a given person holds feelings, without working with them for awhile.
+There are general trends about which feelings tend to be held in which parts of the body.
+However each person is unique, and it’s not possible to say how a given person holds feelings without working with them for awhile.
 Radix work is highly individualized to the client.

 I’m out of touch with my feelings.
 What can Radix do for me?